 For footwear, look for shoes designed for trail running that are light, well-fitting and offer ample support.
 They should also have an aggressive tread that can hold its own through mud and loose terrain.
 A thin, slick upper that won’t retain moisture is also a good feature to look for.
 Remember, though, that these kicks will get completely covered in mud, so don’t tackle an obstacle course race in a pair of shoes you want to keep in pristine condition.
 That won’t be happening.

 With your apparel ready to go, it’s now time to focus on accessories.
 Apply sport-performance sunscreen and bug/tick repellent prior to taking the field.
-To help add some protection for your joints, look for low-profile knee and elbow pads or neoprene sleeves.
+To help add some protection for your joints, look for low-profile neoprene sleeves that will help protect your knees and elbows.
 These could come in handy when climbing and crawling.
 Another accessory you may want to bring is a pair of good-gripping gloves for rope structures and other climbing obstacles as well as athletic tape.

 You may also want to bring your own hydration belt or pack filled with water for quick access.
-Sunglasses can be worn, but may become a nuisance if they get caked with mud.
-Hats or headbands can also be useful in blocking out the glaring sun or keeping sweat out of your eyes.
 If you want to monitor your time, make sure to bring your mud-resistant watch and an action camera to document the experience.